Bernese Mountain Dog Husky Mix – smart and independent

 However, independent thinking doesn’t mean you can’t train your Bernese Mountain Dog Husky mix.
 In fact, training is critical.
 It will help you and your dog learn to communicate with each other and will show your dog that you are the leader and that you expect a certain level of obedience from your pup.

 Bernese Mountain Dog Husky mix, a “child” of two highly sociable, outgoing and people-oriented breeds, will inherit this warm, disposition towards people.
 This is a dog that deeply loves their family and needs to spend time with them.
-This is not a good outdoors dog.
+They are not good outdoors dogs.
 If you are planning to keep your dog outside in a dog house or on a chain (please don’t!), this cross-breed is not for you!

 With training, one thing is certain: training is necessary.
 Especially when you have a large, powerful dog like Bernese Mountain Dog Husky mix.
 But what methods and strategies of training would work with this dog?